voukatas/Commander/README.md

   task add arg c2-commands
     Add a task to an agent, to a group or on all agents.
-    arg: can have the following values: 'all' 'type=linux|windows' 'your_uuid'
+    arg: can have the following values: 'all' 'type=Linux|Windows' 'your_uuid'
     c2-commands: possible values are c2-register c2-shell c2-sleep c2-quit
       c2-register: Triggers the agent to register again. c2-shell cmd: It takes an shell command for the agent to execute. eg. c2-shell whoami
          cmd: The command to execute.
-      c2-sleep: Configure the interval that an agent will check for tasks. c2-session port: Instructs the agent to open a shell session with the server.
+      c2-sleep: Configure the interval that an agent will check for tasks. c2-session port: Instructs the agent to open a shell session with the server to this port.
          port: The port to connect to.
 If it is not provided it defaults to 5555.
       c2-quit: Forces an agent to quit.

   task delete arg
     Delete a task from an agent or all agents.
-    arg: can have the following values: 'all' 'type=linux|windows' 'your_uuid' show agent arg
+    arg: can have the following values: 'all' 'type=Linux|Windows' 'your_uuid' show agent arg
     Displays info for all the availiable agents or for specific agent.
-    arg: can have the following values: 'all' 'type=linux|windows' 'your_uuid' show task arg
+    arg: can have the following values: 'all' 'type=Linux|Windows' 'your_uuid' show task arg
     Displays the task of an agent or all agents.
-    arg: can have the following values: 'all' 'type=linux|windows' 'your_uuid' show result arg
+    arg: can have the following values: 'all' 'type=Linux|Windows' 'your_uuid' show result arg
     Displays the history/result of an agent or all agents.
-    arg: can have the following values: 'all' 'type=linux|windows' 'your_uuid' find active agents
+    arg: can have the following values: 'all' 'type=Linux|Windows' 'your_uuid' find active agents
     Drops the database so that the active agents will be registered again.